+Mold Surfaces

-Preparation Mold Surfaces The following materials work well as mold surfaces:
+The following materials work well as mold surfaces:

-- Laminate - Tempered glass
+- Fiber glass

-Fiber glass Stainless steel Aluminum
+- Stainless steel

+- Aluminum

+- Laminate

+- Tempered glass

-Cold rolled steel
+- Cold rolled steel

 Sanding the finished product after de-molding is recommended for counter top applications regardless of the mold surface used.
 Therefore, counter top molds may utilize a wide variety of textures since the surface appearance of the finished part will be determined by the type of finish applied during fabrication.
 See chapter seven for more detailed finishing information.